 Otherwise, you have to pay the tuition and everything with it.
 The cost of becoming a seafarer is really high.

-Just make sure that the school you are enrolling in is accredited by CHED and MARINA.
+Just make sure that you are enrolling in a MARINA and CHED-accredited maritime school.

 In order to get your diploma and Transcript of Records (TOR), you must complete 12 months of apprenticeship as a deck cadet.

 If you can’t take a cadetship on board, being a rating is okay.
 However, you need to complete 36 months’ worth of sea service.

 When you finish that, you need to get an Officer in Charge of Navigational Watch (OIC-NW) License.

 As long as you have a degree in BSMT complete with a diploma and TOR, you are on the path to becoming a Captain.
 This includes ratings like AB, bosun, or OS.

 Those experiences won’t make you become a ship captain.

 Today, in order to prove that you are competent, you must be certified.

 Your learning and experience on board must be complemented with different training on land during vacation.